 Liquid I.V. has been a part of my supplement stack for years.
 I don’t drink it daily, and sometimes I’ll go several weeks without drinking it; it just depends on how I feel, what I’m craving, my thirst levels, and my workout volume.

 I typically turn to Liquid I.V. when my endurance training volume increases, such as when I’m in the midst of a new triathlon training plan or, in the summer, when I spend some evenings after work out on the mountain bike trails.
-During long rides on the road or the trails, I keep two squeeze water bottles on my bike: one with plain water and one with electrolytes.
+During long rides on the road or the trails, I keep two of the best running water bottles on my bike: one with plain water and one with electrolytes.

 I also like to keep Liquid I.V. on hand during the scorching summer months in general, since I spend more time outdoors.